leaflabs/libmaple/docs/source/bootloader.rst

 Bootloader Schemes Explained!
 -----------------------------

-Maple Rev 3 (the version currently shipping) represents a drastic remake of the core library as well as the upload process.
+Maple Rev 3 and Rev 5 (the version currently shipping) represents a drastic remake of the core library as well as the upload process.
 Some of these changes are aesthetic, refactoring and reorganization.
 Some are performance minded.
 The changes to the bootloader, however, were implemented to solve some really gritty cross platform issues.
 Before delving in to how the Rev 1 bootloader worked and how the Rev 3 bootloader works now, lets look at the features common to both of them